Background image

 Career Events

-Golf Womens Individual Stroke Play
+Golf Women's Individual Stroke Play

 Minjee's Story

-In 2017 she recorded 10 top-10 finishes and the following year she earned a career best of 13 top-10 finishes.
-Her biggest victory of 2018 was winning at the LPGA Volvk Championship, she also represented Team Australia for the second time at the UL International Crown.
+In 2017 she recorded 10 top-10 finishes and the following year she earned a career-best 13 top-10 finishes.

 Read More